SEA Games 2021 Cancelled if Vietnam cant decide by October warns SEA Games Federation

 Vietnam has already emerged as the new sports powerhouse in the region, and they were the runners-up in the Philippines Games last year, sweeping 98 golds.

-The preliminary list of sports for the Hanoi Games is expected to be unveiled after a SEA Games Federation (SEAGF) Council meeting, which will be conducted virtually from July 22-23.
+The preliminary list of sports for the Hanoi Games is expected to be unveiled after a SEA Games Federation (SEAGF) Council meeting, which and will conduct virtually from July 22-23.

 Vietnam’s government has picked Hanoi as the host city for the back-to-back 31st 2021 SEA Games and the 11th ASEAN Para Games in 2021.
 Hence rejecting a US$675 million bid by Ho Chi Minh City to organize the Games.